-- 3.4.1.
+- 3.4.
+Employee recognition awards, when given, must be given in recognition of achievement, performance, longevity or retirement.
+Employee recognition awards are not to be distributed indiscriminately or by lottery or chance. - 3.4.1.
 It is possible, for example, that an employee recognition award distributed indiscriminately or by lottery or chance is bestowed upon an employee who performs poorly.
 This outcome sends precisely the wrong message to other employees and can serve as a disincentive and demoralizer. - 3.4.2.
 However, distribution of employee recognition awards can contain an element of chance when all the possible winners would otherwise, by their superior performance, be eligible for an employee recognition award.
 This might be of particular value when there are severely limited employee recognition funds available but a fairly large number of employees who, due to their achievements, merit recognition. - 3.5.
 Those charged with determining the value, cost and timing of awards should consider the ephemeral nature of contributions and availability of funds.
 Distributing many or large awards when employee recognition funds are plentiful may result in a dearth of awards when funds are scarce. - 3.6.
 Awards of cash or cash equivalents are always reportable and subject to tax. - 3.7.
 Awards of merchandise or services (excluding cash or cash equivalents which are always reportable and taxable) the value of which is in excess of de miminis, are reportable and subject to tax. - 3.8.
 Employee recognition awards should acknowledge exemplary service to the public and motivate employees to continue or increase their model performance.
 Types of awards that are appropriate include: - 3.8.1.
 Length of service.
 These are generally awarded in five- or ten-year increments.
 Gifts of money or merchandise are appropriate and generally increase in value with greater lengths of service. - 3.8.2.
 Noteworthy performance.
 These awards recognize instances or patterns in which a team's or an employee's efforts are exemplary, often going "above and beyond the call of duty."
 Common categories include Employee of the Quarter, Employee of the Year, Team of the Quarter, Team of the Year, etc. Recipients of these awards may receive such things as plaques, agency-wide recognition in a newsletter or its electronic equivalent, reserved parking spaces and, in truly exceptional cases, meritorious service leave (see A.A.C.
 R2-5A-B611). - 3.8.3.
 Public service.
-These awards recognize employees who have demonstrated through volunteerism or other public service activity, a commitment to civic responsibility and a concern for the community. - 3.8.4.
-Professional achievement.
-These recognize employees who have demonstrated exceptional levels of performance within their career fields. - 3.8.5.
-Retirement awards.
-These recognize state employees for their years of service to the State of Arizona upon retirement.
+These awards recognize employees who have demonstrated through volunteerism or other public service activity, a commitment to civic responsibility and a concern for the community.

-Topic 55 Payroll and Personnel Issued 07/01/15 Section 57 Employee Recognition Activities Page 7 of 10
+Topic 55 Payroll and Personnel Issued 12/07/15 Section 57 Employee Recognition Activities Page 7 of 10